-Inflating the Russian Threat
+Inflating The Russian Threat

 Readers of the New York Times have more to sweat about than hot summer weather in the Big Apple.
-The paper’s chief military correspondent, Michael Gordon—co-author of the infamous 2002 story about Saddam Hussein’s “quest for A-bomb parts”—has all but warned that war in Europe could break out at any minute with the mighty Russian army.
+The paper’s chief military correspondent, Michael Gordon ― co-author of the infamous 2002 story about Saddam Hussein’s “quest for A-bomb parts” ― has all but warned that war in Europe could break out at any minute with the mighty Russian army.

 “Russia is preparing to send as many as 100,000 troops to the eastern edge of NATO territory at the end of the summer,” he reported with Eric Schmitt.
-Sounding like speechwriters for Sen. John McCain, they called the long-planned military exercises with Belarus—known as “Zapad” (Russian for “west”)—“one of the biggest steps yet in the military buildup undertaken by President Vladimir V. Putin and an exercise in intimidation that recalls the most ominous days of the Cold War.”
+Sounding like speechwriters for Senator John McCain, they called the long-planned military exercises with Belarus ― known as “Zapad” (Russian for “west”) ― “one of the biggest steps yet in the military buildup undertaken by President Vladimir V. Putin and an exercise in intimidation that recalls the most ominous days of the Cold War.”

 Gordon and Schmitt added that this latest and greatest example of “Mr. Putin’s saber-rattling,” represents “the first time since the collapse of the Soviet Union that so much offensive power has been concentrated in a single command.”